 When we do not drive our cars for extended periods of time, the abandoned rechargeable batteries become fully discharged.
 Sometimes, these get damaged, too.

 Batteries have self-discharging rates that depend on their type and capacity, and may vary from a few milliamperes to tens of milliamperes.
 Also, the electrical installations in a car have leakage currents that may discharge the battery.
 If we compensate the discharging current, the battery will remain always charged.
 This can reduce the probability of the battery getting discharged or damaged.
 In any case, it is good to read the datasheet of the manufacturer in order to know how to maintain the battery.

 Fig. 1 shows the simple device that can maintain two 12V rechargeable batteries.
 The mains power supply is applied to connector CON1 and is reduced by transformer X1 to 21V AC, 200mA.
 The bridge rectifier comprising diodes D1 through D4 rectifies the AC voltage.

 The device has two identical channels.
 Each channel has an individual low-cost linear regulator 7805 (IC1 and IC2).
-Minimum output current for the battery is set by resistors R2 and R5 at around 10mA.
-Maximum output current can have two values (around 50mA and 100mA).
+The minimum output current for the battery is set by resistors R2 and R5 at around 10mA.
+The maximum output current can have two values (around 50mA and 100mA).